dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

   <img src="images/pi-vm-lab2.jpg" width="700" />
 </p>

+#### tl;dr
+Today you will:
+  - replace `staff-mmu-asm.o` by writing your own versions in `your-mmu-asm.S`
+  - have a thorough set of arguments for why your versions are correct (page numbers etc).
+  - checking that the old tests work.
+  - checking that the new test in `code/tests/4-test-vm-cache-mgmt.c` works.

+  - NOTE: you will have to make sure that your `vm_map_sec` calls `staff_mmu_sync_pte_mods()` after modifying the page table if the MMU is enabled.

+#### intro

-Last lab we did the page table, the main noun of the VM universe.
+Last VM lab we did the page table, the main noun of the VM universe.
 This lab we do the main gerunds needed to hook it up to the hardware:
    - setting up domains.
    - setting up the page table register and ASID.